Whippet

 Rescueme.org

 When looking to purchase a Whippet, it’s crucial to find a reputable breeder who prioritizes health and temperament.
 A responsible breeder will provide a puppy that is vaccinated, dewormed, and comes from a lineage free of genetic issues.
-Always visit the breeding facility, meet the puppy’s parents, and ensure that the breeder is transparent about their practices to guarantee you’re bringing home a healthy companion.
+Always visit the breeding facility, meet the puppy’s parents, and ensure that the breeder is transparent about their practices.

 AKC Marketplace